PrinsFrank/composer-version-lock/README.md

 3. After a while the version constraint for both the old and new versions should live in all branches.
 You can now require the new version `2.0.6`

 > When the plugin is removed with the command ```composer remove prinsfrank/composer-version-lock```, the ```composer-version``` and ```composer-suggest``` settings in the ```extra``` section in the composer.json are also cleaned up.
 When the remaining extra section is then empty, it is removed.

+## Developing

+If you want to improve this plugin and create a PR you're more than welcome to do so!

+To have autocomplete when developing locally, run ```composer u``` to switch to the most recent composer/composer version, and ```composer u --prefer-lowest``` to switch to the first composer/composer version.

+To actually test the package, run ```composer self-update {VERSION}``` to switch to the composer version the system is using.

+Tests can be run with ```composer test``` or ```vendor/bin/phpunit```, and are automatically run on a push or PR to master for every stable composer version and every PHP version.